BasavrajD/Keeper/README.md

+# keeper App
+This is a note taking app  similar to Google's keep notes made using only React.
+THroughout the development of this project I revised the core concepts of React and JS like Conditional rendering, destructuring, props & states, react hooks, etc.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.